 Mayor Brown launched the City of Buffalo’s 34 and More Buffalo Recycles Program, a city-wide campaign designed to increase overall recycling rates citywide beyond 34%.
-In 2011, the recycling rate was 11% and the city hit 27.7% in mid-2017, bringing it closer to its goal of 34 and More!
+In 2011, the recycling rate was 11% and the city hit 28.3% in 2017, bringing it closer to its goal of 34 and More!

 Additional Updated Government Processes

 Under Mayor Brown’s leadership, the City of Buffalo’s collective bargaining agreements are saving taxpayer money through provisions like self-insured health care, new prescription drug plans, and new residency requirements for city firefighters and police officers.

 Effective July 1, 2015, traffic tickets in the City of Buffalo are handled by the Buffalo Traffic Violations Agency.
 Previously, the Traffic Violations Bureau, a subsidiary of the New York State Department of Motor Vehicles (DMV), handled all traffic tickets within the City of Buffalo.
 The City of Buffalo is generating approximating $3.5 million in annual revenue through the updated traffic adjudication system, along with a new plea-by-mail system.

 Mayor Brown continues to streamline the City’s permit operations to expedite construction projects, allocating $300,000 for new software to speed up permitting.